ayumifuji/GL_ice_analysis/README.md

 # Great Lakes ice data analysis

 This repo contains a set of scripts to download daily spatial ice concentration data files from Great Lakes Surface Environmental Analysis (GLSEA), plot spatial maps, calculate & creat timeseries of mean ice coverage over a select area (defined by a polygon), and conduct timeseries analyses.
-Necessary libraries are below:

-- numpy
-- matplotlib
-- cartopy
-- xarray
-- pandas
-- shapely
-- datetime

 ## Scripts